-The 'Automatic digest' can also be accessed from the sequence window by clicking on the 'Digest' button to the 'scissor' button opens a menu for the 'QuickDigest'.
+The 'Automatic digest' can also be accessed from the sequence window by clicking on the

+'Digest' button ♣ ▼.
+The down arrow next to the 'scissor' button opens a menu for the

+'QuickDigest'.
 This menu lists the top eight enzymes from the automatic digest option.
 Selecting one of these enzymes performs a quick 1-click digest.
 Please note that the 'QuickDigest' performs a 'straight' digest with no extended options.